- Overview & History

 - Borrelia exists in low concentrations deep in tissues where antibiotics do not penetrate well.

 - Borrelia’s corkscrew shape allows it to quickly bore deeply into cartilage and tissues.
-Borrelia can also form dormant cysts that is completely resistant to antibiotics; the harder you hit it, the more resistant it becomes.
+Borrelia can also form dormant cysts that make it completely resistant to antibiotics; the harder you hit it, the more resistant it becomes.

 Work With Your Physician